Muammar Gaddafi: Coup d'état: 1969

 In mid-1969, Idris travelled abroad to spend the summer in Turkey and Greece amid widespread rumors of an abdication or a British-backed coup by the Shalhi brothers on 5 September.
-Gaddafi's Free Officers recognized this as their chance to overthrow the monarchy and preempt the Shalhi brothers, initiating "Operation Jerusalem".
-On 1 September, they occupied airports, police depots, radio stations, and government offices in Tripoli and Benghazi.
+Gaddafi's Free Officers, recognizing this as their last chance to preempt the Shelhis in overthrowing the monarchy, initiated "Operation Jerusalem".
+If Gaddafi's Free Officers had not preempted the Shelhis, they would have almost certainly been defeated by the combined forces of Abdul Aziz Shelhi, the deputy commander of Libya's army, and the prominent families in Cyrenaica that supported the Shelhi family.
+On 1 September, Gaddafi's Free Officers occupied airports, police depots, radio stations, and government offices in Tripoli and Benghazi.
 Gaddafi took control of the Berka barracks in Benghazi, while Umar Muhayshi occupied Tripoli barracks and Jalloud seized the city's anti-aircraft batteries.
 Khweldi Hameidi took over the Tripoli radio station and was sent to arrest crown prince Sayyid Hasan ar-Rida al-Mahdi as-Sanussi and force him to relinquish his claim to the throne.
 They met no serious resistance and wielded little violence against the monarchists.

 Once Gaddafi removed the monarchical government, he announced the foundation of the Libyan Arab Republic.
 Addressing the populace by radio, he proclaimed an end to the "reactionary and corrupt" regime, "the stench of which has sickened and horrified us all".
 Due to the coup's bloodless nature, it was initially labelled the "White Revolution", although was later renamed the "One September Revolution" after the date on which it occurred.
 Gaddafi insisted that the Free Officers' coup represented a revolution, marking the start of widespread change in the socio-economic and political nature of Libya.
 He proclaimed that the revolution meant "freedom, socialism, and unity", and over the coming years implemented measures to achieve this.